 charts and moving on, ever moving on

-to find fresh wounds and persecutions new.
+to find fresh wounds and persecutions new;

-To feel a passage-migrant empathy,
+to feel a passage-migrant empathy,

 arbitrary, lost, alighting here and there,

-never staying long, always moving on,
+never dwelling long, always moving on,

 posing the unbearable moment and then … gone.

-And what of opportunity cost I ask
+And what of opportunity cost, I ask,

 when miseries and wrongs contend on air,

-when this day’s outrage cleanses yesterday’s,
+when this day’s outrage purges yesterday’s,

-the coverage moving on, always moving on,
+coverage moving on, ever moving on,

 all lingering imaginings soon gone?